 Recorded at the Lensic Theater in Santa Fe, New Mexico on November 7, 2012.

 This event was part of the Lannan In Pursuit of Cultural Freedom series.
-In this episode he is joined in conversation with Clayton Thomas-Müller.
-The companion Reading episode may be found here.
+In this episode he is introduced by Clayton Thomas-Müller, then spoke about the environment with a focus on climate change.
+The companion Conversation episode may be found here.

 David Suzuki is a scientist, author, broadcaster, and co-founder of the David Suzuki Foundation, established in 1990 to “work with government, business and individuals to conserve our environment by providing science-based education, advocacy and policy work for social change that today’s situation demands.”